Carpetsmoker/password-bunny/README.markdown

 - An entry *must* be followed by 1 or more empty lines; except for the last entry, where an empty line is *optional*.

-- The 1st line *must* be the title and *must* be present.
+- The first line *must* be the title and *must* be present.
 This line also doubles as the domain.

-- The 2nd line *must* be the username, and *may* be blank.
+- The second line *must* be the username, and *may* be blank.

-- The 3rd line *must* be the password, and *may* be blank.
+- The third line *must* be the password, and *may* be blank.

 - An entry *may* have as many lines as desired.
 This is useful for storing notes, answers to ‘security questions’ (which should also be random), and